 If you still have a breech position after week 36, we may try to turn the baby.
 This procedure should be done where a delivery room is easily accessible in the rare case that any problems occur.

-Not every mother with a breech baby will qualify to have external cephalic version.
+Not every mother with a breech baby will qualify to have an external cephalic version.
 We do not attempt this with a mother carrying multiples.

-If the baby has not turned head down, you will probably need a C-section.
+If your baby has not turned head down, you will probably need a C-section.
 This is usually the safest way to deliver a breech baby for the sake of both mother and baby.
 Talk to our Grapevine and Fort Worth ObGyns if you have concerns about a C-section.
 We are highly experienced in performing the procedure.

 For more information about pregnancy and birth, contact us for an appointment.Tweet